America’s Pork Industry Problems Explained | Dr. Oz | S9 | Ep 91 | Full Episode

 A win-win.

-And now onyx sorghum has made its way into a new high fiber antioxidant rich cereal called Grainberry.
+And now Onyx Sorghum has made its way into a new high-fiber, antioxidant-rich cereal called Grainberry.

-That's my trusted sponsorship partner today.
+That's my trusted sponsorship partner day.

 They're proud of their loud father and son, Bob and Peter Harris.

-I gotta speak to 91 years old.
+I gotta speak to you.

 Why do you decide now to create a whole new way of eating cereal?